artsiomkorzun/1brc-walkthrough/Walkthrough.md

     output.println(new TreeMap<>(result)); // sort and print
 }
 ```
 It is simple and nice.
-Let's test execution time:
+Let's test the execution time:

 | #  | Change             |      Time (413) | Reduction (413) |      Time (10k) | Reduction (10k) |
 |----|--------------------|----------------:|----------------:|----------------:|----------------:|